Adampse/Tapai/Legacy/README.md

 Legacy model kept for replicability of the paper Optimizing scorpion transcriptome processing through artificial intelligences (Psenicnik et al., 2024).
+Tensorflow_keras 2.16 is required for this version.